Updated May 22, 2014:

-As of today, March 12, 2011, the maintaining balance for a BDO Kabayan savings account is ZERO.
-But you need to have at least one remittance per year.
+As of today, May 22, 2014, the maintaining balance for your BDO Kabayan savings account is still ZERO.
+But you need to make at least one remittance from abroad per year or per 12 months to your Kabayan account.

-What happens when one year passes and there’s no remittance?
+What happens when 12 months pass and your account has no foreign remittance?

-After a year passes and the Kabayan account has not received any remittance, BDO will convert the account into a REGULAR passbook savings account.
-This account will now require an average daily maintaining balance of 5,000 pesos.
-This is with passbook, so it’s 5,000; the maintaining balance for the regular ATM savings account is 2,000 pesos.
+After a year passes and your Kabayan account has not received any remittance from abroad, BDO will convert your Kabayan into a REGULAR passbook savings account.
+This regular passbook account requires a monthly average daily maintaining balance of 10,000 pesos.
+Dati, 5,000 pesos lang; starting May 1, 2014, naging 10,000 pesos na.

 Note: Somebody commented here that his BDO Kabayan account was closed after 6 months of no remittance.
 So before you remit to your Kabayan account, ask your family to test your BDO account if it’s still active by making a Balance Inquiry at a BDO ATM.
 Or better, call the BDO call center and ask if your account is still active.